flooose/statistical_inference_project/part_2.md

 ```

 We see that the mean `len`th for diets supplemented with `OJ` is
-larger than that of `VC`
+larger than that of `VC`, but does that mean that we can really be
+confident that `OJ` is a better growth supplement than `VC`?

 ## Analysis

-Based on the information above, we would like to know if `OJ` really
+Based on the information above, we would like to know if `OJ` is the
-is the better supplement for toothgrowth in guinea pigs.
+better growth supplement for guinea pigs, as well as *at what* levels
+`OJ` is a better growth supplement.

+We will use _t-intervals_ for our tests.

+### Confidence interval of the difference between `OJ` and `VC` **in general**

 \( H_0 = \) No, `OJ` does not perform better than `VC` as a supplement

 \( H_A = \) Yes, `OJ` does perform better than `VC` as a supplement

-Assumptions:

-1. The distribution is nearly normal for the guinea pigs.
-2. The observations are independent.
-3. The guinea pigs represent less than 10% of the population.
-4. The samples are independent

-We will use _t-intervals_ for our tests.

-Confidence interval of the difference between `OJ` and `VC`

 ```r